denten/denten.github.io/_includes/CV/CV-nsf.md

 # Appointments (Columbia University)

+Professor, English and Comparative Literature, 2026--
-Associate Professor, English and Comparative Literature, 2018–present
+Associate Professor, English and Comparative Literature, 2018–2026
 Assistant Professor, English and Comparative Literature, 2012–2018

-Founder and Director, Narrative Intelligence Lab, 2014–present
+Founder and Director, Narrative Intelligence Lab, 2014--

 Affiliated Faculty, Institute of Data Science and Engineering
 Center for Data, Media, and Society